 Formerly a Double-A affiliate of the New York Yankees, the Trenton Thunder is now a collegiate summer baseball team of the MLB Draft League.
 It’s a great opportunity to see players at the beginning of their careers, and maybe inspire your own athletes.

 Treat your future athlete to something special by signing them up for Boomer’s Kids Club.
-For $20, kids 12 and under will receive one ticket to the Sunday games, a T-shirt, a bracelet, a 10% discount at the team store, seven coupons for a free round at the speed pitch and the ability to join Kids Run the Bases via the express line.
-They can also have fun at Boomer’s Birthday Celebration on June 11, sing “Take Me Out to the Ballgame” on July 16 and try to hit from home plate on Aug.
-20.
+For $20, kids 12 and under will receive one ticket to each of the Sunday games, a T-shirt, a bracelet, a 10% discount at the team store, the ability to purchase additional discounted tickets, and the ability to join Kids Run the Bases via the express line.

 Somerset Patriots